 My eyes did a double take when I spotted these durians.
 The market essentially retails local produce with imported items prominently stated.
 It’s grown locally in Australia Northern Territories.
 This batch retailed at AUD35/kg.
 We didn’t get to try as there is no free sampling.

-I am more into our Asian breakfast like prata or kaya toast, but the lovely cafes at the market with its gorgeous coffee and toasts, never fail to break my resistance.
+The lovely cafes at the market with its gorgeous coffee and toasts, never fail to break my resistance.
 You will especially like the wide menu at the Zuma Caffe.

 The range of food are not limited to Australian food, like this Paella, which is a Spanish rice dish.

 Lucia is one of the most established and popular eateries at the market, with their pizza bar, established in 1957, being the first in Adelaide.
-Today, their new generation owners continue in the tradition of their founding mother, using her traditional Italian recipes.
+Today, their new generation owners continue the tradition of their founding mother, using her traditional Italian recipes.
 Lucia’s is famous for its pizza, spaghetti and traditional Italian dishes.

 #2 – Victor Harbour